Icon Crear Crear

 5

-recombinant multiply express copied
+recombinant multiply copied express

 When the bacteria reproduce the plasmids are as well and so a plasmid can quickly be spread as the bacteria and they will then all the human insulin gene and make the human insulin protei n